harshapraneeth/image_to_ascii/README.md

   <img src="https://github.com/harshapraneeth/image_to_ascii/blob/7bdc50b03ade53811b0109816647c0a320974199/media/hattori_streched.png" style="height: 300px;" />

 - Mapping each pixel to character: This is straightforward.
 Let’s say we have n characters then we normalize the grayscale value from [0, 255] to [0, n-1].
-And based on the normalized index `i`, we assign the `i`^th^ character to the pixel.
+And based on the normalized index `i`, we assign the `i`<sup>th</sup> character to the pixel.

   <img src="https://github.com/harshapraneeth/image_to_ascii/blob/7bdc50b03ade53811b0109816647c0a320974199/media/hattori_comparison.jpg" alt="hattori_comparison" style="height: 300px;" />